-This is a minimum list that is not meant to be exhaustive.
-The proponent may consider the inclusion of other biophysical VCs is the EIS.
+The EIS will describe potential or known plant species in the project area, which are listed under the Species at Risk Act or other provincial or territorial endangered species legislation, and critical habitat that are likely to be affected by the project.
+The proponent may consider the inclusion of other biophysical VCs in the EIS.
 The species selected within each biotic VC should include those of importance to health and socio-economic conditions, cultural heritage and the current use of land and resources for traditional purposes by Aboriginal persons.